 A Partnership to Last and Support

 We will be working together for the next five and in many cases seven years.
-We are committed to making sure that we offer opportunities for your child to develop and grow into a confident, capable, resilient and independent young adult ready for the challenges of the 21st century.
+We are committed to making sure that we offer opportunities for your child to develop and grow into a confident, capable, resilient and independent young adult ready for the challenges of modern life.

 We are aware that you may have many questions.
-Starting a new school is a time of great potential - and if we are honest, quite a few anxieties.
+Starting a new school is a time of great potential - and if we are honest, quite a few anxieties never more so than this year.
 Between now and the start of next academic year, you will receive information from our specialist Transition Team.
 Some of this will be purely practical such as information about uniform, buses, times of the day, but there will also be opportunities to ask questions and get information about other things which you may be thinking (or worrying) about.

-During the course of this term and next, we will keep you up to date through traditional methods such as letters, but please check in with our website for updates where we will also have a section of Frequently Asked Questions and key dates.
+During the course of this half-term, we will keep you up to date through traditional methods such as letters, but please check in with our website and social media for additional video clips and updates.
+We will also have a section of Frequently Asked Questions and key dates.

 Now you have had your place at the College confirmed, we will work closely with your child’s primary school teachers to understand the achievements and progress they have already made.
 Also we will find out where they might need support.
 This will include students who have an Education Healthcare Plan.
 The College’s SEND Co-ordinator will have oversight of this and you will be contacted directly if additional support through the transition process is required.